DongDuong2001/DongDuong2001/README.md

 ## Professional Summary

 Final-year Software Engineering student at RMIT University Vietnam, with a focus on full-stack web development, backend engineering, and system design.
 Experienced in REST API design, relational database modeling, authentication systems, and deployment pipelines, primarily using **TypeScript**, **Node.js**, **PostgreSQL**, and **Supabase**.
-Led a four-developer Capstone team through development and the final project demonstration from 17 September, while maintaining several open-source projects.
+Led a four-developer Capstone team through development and the final project demonstration on 17 September, while maintaining several open-source projects.

 ---